 With CFTC oversight, each futures exchange listing a virtual currency futures contract is responsible for regulating its futures market.
-NFA performs market regulation services on behalf of certain futures exchanges and swap execution facilities.
-Please be aware, however, that just because futures on virtual currencies, including Bitcoin, must be traded on regulated futures exchanges does not mean that the underlying virtual currency markets are regulated in any manner, and as discussed above what occurs in a virtual currency's underlying market will impact the price of a virtual currency's futures contract
+NFA performs market regulation services on behalf of certain futures exchanges and some virtual currency that just the second services on behalf of certain futures.

+currencies, including Bitcoin, must be traded on regulated futures exchanges does not mean that the underlying virtual currency markets are regulated in any manner, and as discussed above what occurs in a virtual currency's underlying market will impact the price of a virtual currency's futures contract